- UI Design

 2019-2021

-This product is one of the U.S. Government’s official repositories for regulatory and agency data.
-Govinfo was in need of further enhancements that didn’t make it in the initial launch.
-The former designer had left the contract and, with my background in front-end development, I got a unique opportunity to identify new feature opportunities and build them.
+One of the U.S. Government’s official repositories for regulatory and agency data, Govinfo was in need of further enhancements that didn’t make it in the initial launch.

 Design Process